albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

 1. Expands the tables node

-   Note that now we have two tables:
+   There should be two tables:

    1. `flyway_schema_history`: used by Flyway to manage the database migration state.
 This is how Flyway keeps track of which scripts are executed and which scripts are pending.
    1. `offices`: our table